Yisrael Friedman of Ruzhin: Imprisonment and escape

-Moving from town to town — including Shatsk in Bukovina (which belonged to Austria), Kompling, and Skole — the Rebbe ended up in Sadigura, Bukovina, home to the second-largest Jewish community in Austria (after Chernowitz).
+Moving from town to town — including Shatsk in Bukovina (which belonged to Austria), Kompling, and Skole — the Rebbe ended up in Sadhora, Bukovina, home to the second-largest Jewish community in Austria (after Chernowitz).
 In that town, 40 years before, a 10-year-old boy named Yisroel Donenfeld had disappeared without a trace.
 The Rebbe presented himself as the long-lost Yisroel, and with the testimony of eight men who affirmed that he was born in Sadigura, he received citizenship papers.
 His Hasidim helped him purchase property in the town and show proof that he had 20,000 crowns for his support, whereupon he received honorary citizenship and the protection of the Austrian government.
 In the summer of 1842, the Rebbe's family was finally allowed to join him, on condition that they relinquish all rights to visit or return to Russia.

 The Rebbe built another palatial home in Sadigura that was even more beautiful than the one he had left in Ruzhyn.
 His beis medrash (synagogue) accommodated 3,000 worshippers.
 Thousands of Hasidim crossed the border from throughout Galicia, Russia and Romania to be with him, and all the Jews in Sadigura became Ruzhiner Hasidim.